pilarfernandezz/pilarfernandezz/README.md

 <h3 align="left">About Me</h3>
 <p>I am passionate about learning new forms of technology and tools that enables or improves everyday tasks.
-Since I can remember I have always been fascinanted about the power technology has to transform the way we interact with the world.</p>
+Since I can remember I have always been fascinated about the power technology has to transform the way we interact with the world.</p>
 </div>

 <div style="margin-bottom: 20px">